SUSE/container-suseconnect/README.md

 ### Obtaining the SUSEConnect and SCCcredentials secrets

 Ideally the host system on which the container builds are executed is registered.
+The credentials stored on the host system in `/etc/zypp/credentials.d/SCCcredentials` can be used to register containers running or building on that host as well.

 Otherwise start the container that should be registered and execute `SUSEConnect` inside it:

 ```bash
 SUSEConnect -e <youremailaddress> -r <yourregistrationcode>
 ```

+In case you have a registration code that hasn't otherwise be used, you can use the USERNAME "regcode" and the given registration code as password.

-As a last resort, for example for interactive use of the container, you can pass the obtained username and password via environment variables
+For example for interactive use of containers you can also pass the obtained username and password via environment variables

 ```bash